QR Codes in Marketing: 5 Great Examples

 · 2011 proved to be a turning point with QR code creation jumping an incredible 1,253% with two million being created in under three months.

 · Of these, the majority were used to navigate users to a web address, though options to save vCard details, provide Google Maps info and YouTube video links were also significant.

 Let’s now take a look at some of the more memorable ways in which companies have succeeded in getting you to scan their code, while boosting brand awareness along with it.

 One example of a company making the most of QR codes becoming more mainstream in marketing is the popular smartphone game Angry Birds.
 As you can see, it has been designed to take you straight to download the app, while highlighting both ad creativity and self-explanatory promotion.

 2. Greeting Cards and Mixtapes

 For those of us are (un)lucky enough to remember making mixtapes in the 80s and 90s, why not dust off those skills and give them a modern-day twist?
 So long as the receiver has Spotify Premium installed on their phone, they’re just a barcode scan away from starting the playlist.

 If bumbling around museums pretending to be cultured sounds like some sort of personal hell, check this innovate idea from a museum in Poland.
 By scanning the QR code for a painting at The Sukiennice Museum, visitors can hear stories of war, insanity, deception and more directly from the “painter” themselves.

-4. Personalized Festive Gift Messages
+4. Personalised Festive Gift Messages

 If there’s one thing that’s for certain when it comes to QR codes, it’s that Christmas will be getting in on the action.
-One such example is the “Santa Tags” released by JC Penney, letting the gift giver record a personalized message ready to be played once the recipient scans the QR code.
+One such example is the “Santa Tags” released by JC Penney, letting the gift giver record a personalised message ready to be played once the recipient scans the QR code.